 Puma Women’s Ultra 3.3

-Puma as a brand often doesn’t get the same kind of respect as brands like Adidas, Nike, and Under Armored do – and that’s a real shame, considering just how high quality their soccer usually is.
+Puma as a brand often doesn’t get the same kind of respect as brands like Adidas, Nike, and Under Armored – and that’s a real shame, considering just how high quality their soccer usually is.

-This cleat in specific is fantastic for those with Severs.
+This cleat, in specific, is fantastic for those with Severs.

 It features the brand’s reputation for futuristic design and textile choices, as well as its excellent engineering and quality control across the board.

-The color scheme is bold and in-your-face (something else you’d expect from the folks at Puma) and it wouldn’t surprise anyone if more people started to scoop up these cleats moving forward just because of how fun (comfortable) they are.
+The color scheme is bold and in-your-face (something else you’d expect from the folks at Puma), and it wouldn’t surprise anyone if more people started to scoop up these cleats moving forward just because of how fun (comfortable) they are.